waku-org/docs.waku.org/docs/guides/js-waku/configure-discovery.md

 ---
 title: Bootstrap Nodes and Discover Peers
+hide_table_of_contents: true
 ---

-This guide provides detailed steps to bootstrap your your node using [Static Peers](/overview/concepts/static-peers) and discover peers in the Waku Network using [DNS Discovery](/overview/concepts/dns-discovery).
+This guide provides detailed steps to bootstrap your your node using [Static Peers](/learn/concepts/static-peers) and discover peers in the Waku Network using [DNS Discovery](/learn/concepts/dns-discovery).

 :::tip
-Until [node incentivisation](/overview/reference/research-in-progress#prevention-of-denial-of-service-dos-and-node-incentivisation) is in place, you should [operate extra nodes](/guides/nodes-and-sdks#run-a-waku-node) alongside the ones provided by the Waku Network.
+Until [node incentivisation](/learn/research#prevention-of-denial-of-service-dos-and-node-incentivisation) is in place, you should [operate extra nodes](/#run-a-waku-node) alongside the ones provided by the Waku Network.
 When running a node, we recommend using the [DNS Discovery and Static Peers](#configure-dns-discovery-and-static-peers) configuration to connect to both the Waku Network and your node.
 :::

-## Default Bootstrap Method
+## Default bootstrap method

-The `@waku/sdk` package provides a built-in bootstrapping method that uses [DNS Discovery](/overview/concepts/dns-discovery) to locate peers from the `waku v2.prod` `ENR` tree.
+The `@waku/sdk` package provides a built-in bootstrapping method that uses [DNS Discovery](/learn/concepts/dns-discovery) to locate peers from the `waku v2.prod` `ENR` tree.

 ```js
 import { createLightNode } from "@waku/sdk";